- Several Windows 10 users reported some incompatibility issues, being alerted by the application popup event ID 1060.

-- Thus, press Win+R hotkeys in order to bring the Run box.
+- Thus, press the Win+R hotkeys in order to open the Run box.

 - The System configuration window will be displayed.

 - From there, switch to the Boot tab.

 - Under the Boot options, check Safe Boot.